-Ex: Today I would like to share with you my completed 70K fantasy novel for adults.
+I am submitting my completed 70K adult fantasy novel for publication.

-Starting with this sentence is also really helpful for them because now they know what sort of things to look out for in the rest of your letter.
-If you just told them that this book is fantasy, they're looking out for cool magic.
-If you are pitching a romance novel, they're immediately waiting to meet the love interest.
+Starting with this type of sentence is also really helpful to prepare an editor or agent to read the rest of the letter because now they know what sort of things to look out for.
+If you tell them that this book is fantasy, they will be looking out for cool magic.
+If you are pitching a romance novel, they're immediately waiting to be told about the love interest.
 They have a framework so they know what details are important and what they need to remember.
 This will make your letter a lot easier to sort through with all the other stories they’ve got bouncing around in their heads.

 Tell the important bits of your story.